ecoacoustics/website/content/resources/help-centre/converting/convert-r/index.md

 formats in R, and converting between those formats.
 When using R to work with audio files, we typically use the tuneR package to import audio, which stores the data as a wave class object.
-The packages and functions discussed below will cover importing a range of audio formats (.wav, .mp3, .flac, .wac) as a wave object.
+The packages and functions discussed below will cover importing a range of audio formats (WAVE, MP3, FLAC, WAC) as a wave object.
 Once you have a wave object, you can export the audio as a `.wav` file if you desire.
 It is also possible to convert between .wav and .flac within R, which will be discussed.